CSCfi/csc-user-guide/docs/data/sensitive-data/data_encryption.md

  **Step 5.
 Data decryption.**

  !!!
 Note.
-If during encryption you use SDS public key, the encrypted file/zipped folder will be decrypted automated manner when you will import the data from SD Connect to your own personal computing environment in SD Desktop.
+If you use SDS public key during encryption, the encrypted file/zipped folder will be decrypted in an automated manner when you will import the data from SD Connect to your own personal computing environment in SD Desktop.
 Thus, you can skip this step.

-Access your secure computing environment in SD Destkop.
+1. Access your secure computing environment in SD Destkop.
 If you did not install Crypt4GH yet .........

-Next, open Crypt4GH and click on _load your private key_.
+2. Next, open Crypt4GH and click on _load Your Private Key_.
-Click on _Select File_ and upload the file/zipped folder you want to decrypt and click on _Open_.
+3. Click on _Select File_ and upload the file/zipped folder you want to decrypt.
+4. Click on _Open_.
-Next click on _decrypt file_.
-The tool will ask you to write the password of the private key, press _ok_.
-The file will be decrypted in the same location of the original file.
+5. Next click on _Decrypt File_.
+6. The tool will ask you to write the password of the private key, press _ok_.
+The file will be decrypted in the same location as the original file.

 If you don't select a public key, the activity log will display the following (the decryption will be executed anyway):